couquino/Backup-Script/README.md

 ## Usage
 Configuration can be set on the script itself, under the "Configuration" section, to run the script without any argument,
 or using command-line arguments (which will override configuration set on on the script).
+You can also set your configuration variables in a *config_backup.conf* file
 ```
  Usage: backup [-n <name>] [-s <path>] [-e <pattern>]... [-u <path>] [-r] [-v] <path-to-backup>